Krusty Krab: Appearances in other media

 The restaurant was featured in the 2004 theatrical film The SpongeBob SquarePants Movie and its 2015 follow-up (where the secret Krabby Patty formula was a major plot device).
-It has been adapted to Broadway.
 The Krusty Krab and the Krabby Patty have been referenced or parodied throughout popular culture.
 In "Major League of Extraordinary Gentlemen", an episode of the sketch comedy Robot Chicken, a segment features Mr. Krabs using crab legs as the secret ingredient for Krabby Patties.
 Online, the Krusty Krab–Chum Bucket rivalry has been turned into memes.

 The Krusty Krab has been included in many SpongeBob SquarePants toys, publications, and other merchandise.
 The Lego Group has released two Lego construction sets modeled after the Krusty Krab building.
 The Krusty Krab has also appeared in SpongeBob-related video games, such as SpongeBob SquarePants: Creature from the Krusty Krab, the title of which alludes to the restaurant.
 Viacom, which owns Nickelodeon, has earned millions of dollars on licensed products bearing the Krusty Krab name, mainly aquarium figurines and children's play sets.